Carla Bruni: 2006–2008: No Promises and Comme si de rien n'était

-Her second album, No Promises containing poems by William Butler Yeats, Emily Dickinson, W. H. Auden, Dorothy Parker, Walter de la Mare, and Christina Rossetti, set to music, was released in January 2007.

 She continued recording after her marriage.
 She released her third album Comme si de rien n'était on 11 July 2008.
 The songs are self-penned except for one rendition of "You Belong to Me" and another song featuring Michel Houellebecq's poem La Possibilité d'une île set to music.
 Royalties from the album will be donated to unidentified charitable and humanitarian causes.

-2009–present: Little French Songs and other projects
+2009–present: Little French Songs, return to modelling, and other projects

 Bruni sang for Nelson Mandela's 91st birthday on 18 July 2009 at Radio City Music Hall in New York City.

-In September 2009, she recorded a duet with Harry Connick, Jr. for the French edition of his album Your Songs.
+In September 2009, she recorded a duet with Harry Connick Jr. for the French edition of his album Your Songs.
 They sang The Beatles' song "And I Love Her".
 The album was released in France on 26 October 2009.

 Following months of speculation, in a television interview broadcast on 23 November 2009, Bruni revealed that she had accepted a role in a forthcoming Woody Allen film.
 She admitted her reasoning for embarking on the Paris production; "I'm not an actress at all.
 Perhaps I'll be completely hopeless, but I can't miss an opportunity like this one.
 When I'm a grandmother I'd like to be able to say I made a film with Woody Allen."
-The film, Midnight in Paris, was released in 2011; Bruni appeared as a guide at the Musée Rodin, who discusses sculptor Auguste Rodin with the leading characters.

-In January 2010, she was named in Tatler's top-10 best-dressed list.

 In September 2010, she contributed a cover of David Bowie's "Absolute Beginners" for the War Child charity record We Were So Turned On: A Tribute to David Bowie (Manimal Vinyl).
 They also released the track as a split 7-inch vinyl split with UK legends, Duran Duran.

 Italian singer/songwriter Simone Cristicchi's entry in the 2010 San Remo Italian Song Festival was the song "Meno Male", with the chorus lyrics of "Meno male che c'è Carla Bruni" ("Thank goodness for Carla Bruni").
 The song appears to mock Bruni and her husband, but Cristicchi stated in an interview for Italian television weekly TV Sorrisi e Canzoni "I use sarcasm to explain our Italian way of always wanting to follow any type of gossip without being interested in real problems."
 Bruni was to be a guest singer at the 2010 San Remo festival, but withdrew from participating.

-In April 2013, Bruni's fourth album Little French Songs was released.

 In September 2017, Bruni, along with models Claudia Schiffer, Naomi Campbell, Helena Christensen, and Cindy Crawford, closed the Versace spring/summer 2018 fashion show, which was an homage to the late Gianni Versace.